vinyldns/vinyldns/modules/docs/src/main/tut/operator/config-portal.md

 LDAP configuration connects VinylDNS to your Directory where user information is stored.

+The default value for user sync enabled is _false_ and user sync hours polling interval is 24 (max value).
+If the hours polling interval is configured higher than 24, 24 hours will be used.

 ```yaml
 LDAP {
   # The name of the user to connect VinylDNS to LDAP